 The Doomguy, baron of hell and cyberdemon were sculpted by Adrian Carmack.
 Gregor Punchatz built the rest of the models (the archvile, mancubus, revenant and spiderdemon).https://doom.fandom.com/wiki/Models

 The shooting is incredibly satisfying as the sprites explode outwards in a blood-red spectacle.
 As each foe has such a gory demise, it creates a sense of impact during combat.
 Although the beloved, famous and adored iconic double barrel shotgun has yet to make an appearance, the weapons provided in the original game are nothing short of sublime.
-They’re more than just responsive – they are iconic.
+They’re more than just responsive and fun to handle – they are iconic.

 Story in a game is like a story in a porn movie.
 It’s expected to be there, but it’s not that important.John Carmack